 - Remove the seeds from the dried chilies to reduce the spiciness.

 - Cauliflower gets cold rather quickly.
-Be sure to keep it warm by covering it if you serve it at the table.
+Keep it warm by covering it if you serve it at the table.

 Leave a Reply